Last updated on November 13th, 2023 at 14:15

-It is true, that modern drip machines are much better, have more advanced and appealing features that help them to brew a much better cup of coffee.
+It is true that modern drip machines are much better, have more advanced and appealing features that help them to brew a much better cup of coffee.

 Pour over coffee brewing is the brewing method and choice for coffee nerds and geeks.
 There is a reason why.
 They, coffee geeks, know a lot about coffee and coffee brewing.
 It is a passion of theirs, a hobby they enjoy.

 Pour over is simply fantastic at drawing out the unique characteristics and nuances from high quality coffee beans.
-With this technique you are able to draw out the subtle flavors and taste and light hints that other methods cannot.
+With this technique you are able to draw out the subtle flavors and tastes and light hints that other methods cannot.